Disability Council overview

 The Council’s members have a variety of disabilities and backgrounds.
 Members include people from Aboriginal or cultural and linguistically diverse backgrounds (CALD), young people and also people from rural and regional NSW.
 In addition, the Council includes members who are carers or family members of people with disability.

-The Council is funded and resourced by the NSW Government through the NSW Department of Family and Community Services (FACS) and is supported by a secretariat team within FACS.
+The Council is funded and resourced by the NSW Government through the NSW Department of Communities and Justice (DCJ) and is supported by a secretariat team within DCJ.

 The Council members meet bi-monthly.

 View our Youtube video about the Disability Council NSW in Auslan with subtitles.

 Post: Disability Council NSW, Locked Bag 4028, Ashfield NSW 2131

 As defined in the Disability Inclusion Act 2014, the purpose of the Council is to provide the Minister for Disability Services with independent advice on matters that affect people with disability in NSW, as well as their families and carers.